 – Career development training.
 Learning never stops.
 It’s important to provide your team with developmental training so that they can upskill and grow into better leaders.
 This will make them feel appreciated for their contributions, which helps to enhance productivity, performance and engagement.

 – Be mindful of burnout.
 Rest is an important contributor to performance.
 If your staff are overworked and stressed, this can be a key indicator that your culture is unhealthy.
 A culture that rewards hours over results can lead to an atmosphere of competitiveness, and one where employees favour long-hours over the rest and downtime they need to perform.
 By simply encouraging employees to leave on-time where possible, you can dramatically improve cultural outcomes.
-If your staff are overloaded and likely to burn out, you may want to consider bringing in on-demand staff to alleviate some of this stress, and lessen fatigue related absenteeism.
+If your staff are overloaded and likely to burn out, you may want to consider bringing in temporary staff to alleviate some of this stress, and lessen fatigue related absenteeism.